kaicataldo/eleventy-plugin-jsx/README.md

 ## Usage

 First, add the plugin to your config.
-The plugin will automatically compile any files given to it with a `.jsx` extension and server-side render the page.
+The plugin will automatically compile any files given to it with a `.jsx` or `.tsx` extension and server-side render the page.
+TypeScript is supported out of the box!

 ```js
 // .eleventy.js